nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 ### Under The Hood

-For the time being, the Objective-C query API also allows you to compose queries using the underlying [JSON-based query syntax](https://github.com/couchbase/couchbase-lite-core/wiki/JSON-Query-Schema) recognized by LiteCore.
+For the time being, the Objective-C NSPredicate query API also allows you to compose queries using the underlying [JSON-based query syntax](https://github.com/couchbase/couchbase-lite-core/wiki/JSON-Query-Schema) recognized by LiteCore.
 This can be useful as a workaround if you run into limitations or bugs in the NSPredicate/NSExpression-based API.
 (But if so, please report the issue to us so we can fix it.)

 >Disclaimer: This low-level query syntax is not part of Couchbase Lite's public API.
 We will probably remove this access to it before the final release of Couchbase Lite 2.0.
 By then the public API should be robust enough to handle your needs.

 Using the JSON query syntax is very simple: just construct a JSON object tree out of Foundation objects, in accordance with the [spec](https://github.com/couchbase/couchbase-lite-core/wiki/JSON-Query-Schema), then pass the top level NSArray or NSDictionary to the CBLDatabase method that creates a query or creates/deletes an index:

-* `-createQuery:error:` — The `query` parameter can be a JSON NSArray (interpreted as a WHERE clause), or NSDictionary (interpreted as an entire SELECT query.)
+* `-createQueryWhere:` — The `query` parameter can be a JSON NSArray (interpreted as a WHERE clause), or NSDictionary (interpreted as an entire SELECT query.)
-* `-createQuery:orderBy:returning:error:` — Same as above; also, any of the items in the `returning` parameter can be a JSON NSArray (interpreted as an expression to return.)
 * `-createIndexOn:error:` — Any item of the `expressions` array can be a JSON NSArray (interpreted as an expression to index.)
 * `-createIndexOn:type:options:error:` — Same as above.
 * `-deleteIndexOn:type:error:` — Same as above.